 1988, The Prom Photo

 It’s also possible the Golden Laura Orb was gestating as long as, or longer, than Experiment’s 11 year-old eggs when they hatched into FrogMoths.
-It’s possible the Fireman sent the actual Laura Prom Photo down to Earth, much like the Tremond/Chalfonts gave Laura the picture of the Angel in the Dutchman’s hallway that ended up appearing to be a portal to likely the Dutchman.
+It’s possible the Fireman sent the actual Laura Homecoming Photo down to Earth, much like the Tremond/Chalfonts gave Laura the picture of the Angel in the Dutchman’s hallway that ended up appearing to be a portal to likely the Dutchman.

 Based on how “Sarah” was trying to shatter the photo as Cooper was traveling back in time to take Laura from the moment of her death, I’d say that one was the specific imbued prom photo sent by the Fireman.
 It’s not as odd an idea when you remember the angel painting in general, but it literally wouldn’t even be the first time a transportative image ended up in the Palmers’ house.

-It’s plausible that the Jumping Man or Experiment Model inhabiting Sarah understood the prom photo’s transportative nature in the Palmer’s house (especially as Jumping Man itself is considered a talisman brought to life according the acting instructions Lynch gave to the actor during the filming of Fire Walk With Me).
+It’s plausible that the Jumping Man or Experiment Model inhabiting Sarah understood the homecoming photo’s transportative nature in the Palmer’s house (especially as Jumping Man itself is considered a talisman brought to life according the acting instructions Lynch gave to the actor during the filming of Fire Walk With Me).
 It’s possible this picture was a portal with a particular lock that would have allowed Laura in and no one else.
 The image could’ve been more than just its form too, it could have been the lock.
 It could have been mystical facial recognition.
 Only the one who bears this face may enter.
 It could be prophecy straight out of a fairy tale, as well as an easy explanation for why Sarah’s parasite was unable to destroy the picture when shattering the glass.

-It’s also possible that the hammering Sarah gave to it in Part 17 could’ve been the source of the pounding sounds on the entrance of the purple room in Part Three.
+It’s also possible that the hammering Sarah gave to it in Part 17 could’ve been the source of the pounding sounds on the entrance of the purple room in Part 3.
 And that American Girl, a likely a nesting identity like Diane and Naido’s complicated relationship, could be Laura in hiding after being swiped in the forest.
 After all, American Girl was worried that her mother was the one trying to get in.

 As part of the above-mentioned lodge-style witness protection program, the Laura from the Fire Walk With Me scene could be dressed in an identity more like Ronette, and could have finally been found out when the portal was revealed to Sarah’s parasite because the connection was felt as Laura was sent there when she and Cooper’s handhold was broken in Part 17.
 It’s possible that Cooper, leaving to steal Laura away from the forest, was a connection enough for the Evolution of the FrogMoth in Sarah to be able to feel when Laura was taken away, and it’s possible that Sarah was then able to feel the essence of that Golden Orb in its new shape as a portal hidden in plain sight.
 And that evolved FrogMoth wanted to get in there to get at the missing daughter that was so desirable.

 One last point why I think the Fireman may have sent down an image rather than an identity?
-The BOB orb was always moving with actual Frank Silva appearances from Seasons One and Two, culminating in his “I will catch you in my death bag” line from the European Pilot.
+The BOB orb was always moving with actual Frank Silva appearances from Seasons 1 and 2, culminating in his “I will catch you in my death bag” line from the European Pilot.
 In the golden orb, it was a static image the entire time.
 No life within it, merely a symbol.
 I quite like the earlier idea where the orb was inside Sarah turning her more into a Laura, but the orb itself felt much more like an image or a message rather than a life or an identity.

 Do I think the orb really is a portal or a message?
 I’m still working out the answer, honestly.
 I like going down these rabbit holes because it lets me explore possible answers as if they’re fact.
 It gives me the allowance to discover aspects that feel true to me, and in that way it feels like puzzle pieces have been revealed.
 From there I take the puzzle pieces I find in my columns and wait until I can see a bigger picture in the patterns.
-And I’ll have you know, you’re going to see what I do with them rather soon when I finally put together my overall theory on what I actually think is happening in Season Three.
+And I’ll have you know, you’re going to see what I do with them rather soon when I finally put together my overall theory on what I actually think is happening in Season 3.
 And it won’t be long now.

 In the meantime, let me know what you think about all this.
 The Golden Laura Orb is a fascinating piece of ambiguity and there’s as many different definitions for it as there are fans of Twin Peaks.
 I’d love to hear what you have to say about it.